guseducampos/Amiibo-app/README.md

 # Overview.
-This application use MVVM, following [Kickstarter approach](https://github.com/kickstarter/native-docs/blob/master/vm-structure.md) and apply "use case" approach like [CleanArchitectureRxSwift](https://github.com/sergdort/CleanArchitectureRxSwift) but in a more simple way (Whithout modules and Repostories for local database).
+This application use MVVM, following [Kickstarter approach](https://github.com/kickstarter/native-docs/blob/master/vm-structure.md) and apply "use case" like [CleanArchitectureRxSwift](https://github.com/sergdort/CleanArchitectureRxSwift) but in a more simple way (Whithout modules and Repostories for local database).

 # Requirements.